nuprl/MultiPL-E/README.md

 python3 pass_k.py ./tutorial/*
 ```

-The experiment prints pass rates for k=1 as we only made 20 results at a
+The experiment prints pass rates for k=1 as we only made 20 results at
-temperature of 0.2.
-If you want to see pass@10 and pass@100 pass rates, use
+temperature 0.2.
+If you want to see pass@10 and pass@100 pass rates, you
-`--temperature 0.8` and when you generate completions and *remove the
-`--completion-limit 20` flag*.
+can regenerate with `--temperature 0.8`.

 **Warning:** In generation, we used `--completion-limit 20` to only generate
 20 samples for each prompt.
-You can remove this flag to generate 200 samples,
+You should remove this flag to generate 200 samples
-which is typical, but can take 10 times longer.
-We have found that 20 samples
-is adequate for estimate pass@1.
+for temperature 0.8.
+We have found that 20 samples is adequate for estimate
+pass@1 (there will be a little variance).
 However, you need more samples to estimate
 pass@10 and pass@100.

 ## Adding Support for a New Programming Language